SiliconLabs/wfx-fullMAC-driver/wfx_fmac_driver/doxygen/docs/sl_wfx_presentation/sl_wfx_mechanism/sl_wfx_communication.md

 ## WF200 to HOST
 On top of sending back confirmations, WF200 is sending **indication** messages (e.g. packet reveiced, connection established...).
 The host is notified through an interrupt that information is available.
-Depending on the \ref config_register "configuration register" setting, the interrupt is issued on the standard GPIO (GPIO 29 \ref wf200_hardware) or on WIRQ pin (pin 24).
+Depending on the \ref config_register "configuration register" setting, the interrupt is issued on the standard GPIO (GPIO 29 \ref sl_wfx_hardware) or on WIRQ pin (pin 24).

 ## Message header format
 Message header is a 32bit word starting every messages sent or received by WF200.
 Below is a diagram to present the header content.